-As a contribution to „future city“ competition, ha:neo represents the work of Freiraumgalerie as one actor in a complex network of many.
-In the quarter of Halle-Neustadt, one of the GDR‘s most important housing projects, we organize murals and workshops with the inhabitants and local players.
-Furthermore, ha:neo draws on Halle-Neustadt‘s tradition of urban planning and art history.
+As a contribution to future city competition of the Federal Ministry of Education and Research, the project ha:neo represents the work of Freiraumgalerie as one actor in a complex network of many.
+In the quarter of Halle-Neustadt, one of the GDR‘s most important housing projects, we organize and elaborate murals and workshops with the inhabitants and local players – during a pilot phase in 2016 and an extensive program in 2017.

 In Freiimfelde the city of Halle (Saale) ventured a pilot project by commissioning us with the organization of a civic quarter concept.
 Thereby the city acknowledges the neglected quarter‘s need for perspectives as well as the local engagement.
 We moderate the process, while locals take responsibility for their quarter by elaborating contents and measures by theirselves or together with experts.
 From the first ideas to the final concept – that is participative urban development for sure!

 Abandoned property, beginning civic engagement, real estate speculation and even more engagement – after years of work in the quarter and together with the people of Freiimfelde, the city of Halle (Saale) and the Montag Stiftung Urbane Räume, we are capable of securing the most important space of the quarter.
 A brownfield of 6000 square meters becomes an open and creative park for the people.

 Together with the City of Halle (Saale) we successfully applied for the research project “Green Urban labs” by the Federal Institute for Research on Building, Urban Affairs and Spatial Development.
 From the application period on the Freiraumgalerie worked as link and intermediaries between the public and the city administration.
 Since 2016 we support the process, realize projects and moderate the various participatory initiatives.